A planning system geared for growth

 The planning team works with developers to understand their needs and support them through the application process.

-Read our case study below and watch the video to hear local developer Liam Wordley talk about his experience in the city.
+Read our case study below where local developer Liam Wordley talks about his experience in the city.

 Online planning applications are encouraged through our planning portal.
 This not only speeds up the process but also gives you access to latest advice and guidance and further useful information sources.